lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/express.md

 ### Get authenticated user

-Unauthenticated users should be redirected to the login page.
-The user object is available in `Session.user`, and you'll see that `User.username` exists because we defined it in first step with `getUserAttributes()` configuration.
+Unauthenticated users should be redirected to the sign in page.
+The user object is available in `Session.user`, and you'll see that `User.githubUsername` exists because we defined it in first step with `getUserAttributes()` configuration.

 ```ts
 import { auth } from "./lucia.js";